-When it comes to finding new customers online in Eastbourne, Search Engine Optimisation (SEO) is one of the best ways of keeping ahead of your competition.
+When it comes to finding new customers through digital marketing strategies in Eastbourne, Search Engine Optimisation (SEO) is one of the few tactics, when done correctly, has a very high return on investment when trying to keep ahead of your competition.
 For most local businesses, a strong SEO strategy is usually the difference between appearing on the first page of the search results or not.
 This is crucial to your online success: remember that less than 0.78% of Google users click onto the second page of the search results!

 SEO is considered more of an ‘art-form’ rather than an exact science, due to the need to adapt to the ever-shifting goalposts of major search engines SEO guidelines (we focus predominantly on Google as it’s the most widely used one for SEO in Eastbourne).
 This means consistently updating your website with relevant and useful information for your target customer, to maximise your chances of appearing on the first search engine results page (known as SERPs).

 For small businesses (such as hairdressers, cleaning services, or florists) it is strongly recommended to focus specifically on local SEO.
 Why?
 This type of SEO strategy is highly effective at targeting potential customers searching for local services or products: which your business could provide the answer to.

 What is Local SEO?

 Local SEO is all about your business ranking high locally for a particular service or product, and should be a key aspect of your SEO in Eastbourne campaign.
 It’s a process that focuses specifically on optimising a company’s website and Google My Business (GMB) page (which is required to have a chance of ranking in your location, we’ll discuss what GMB pages are later on in the guide) in order to increase its visibility in the local search results.